CSbyGB - Pentips

 Web APIs can be built using various architectural styles, including REST, SOAP, GraphQL, and gRPC, each with its own strengths and use cases:

-• Representational State Transfer (REST) is the most popular API style.
+• (REST) is the most popular API style.
 It uses a client-server model where clients make requests to resources on a server using standard HTTP methods (GET, POST, PUT, DELETE).
 RESTful APIs are stateless, meaning each request contains all necessary information for the server to process it, and responses are typically serialized as JSON or XML.

-• GraphQL is an alternative style that provides a more flexible and efficient way to fetch and update data.
+• is an alternative style that provides a more flexible and efficient way to fetch and update data.
 Instead of returning a fixed set of fields for each resource, GraphQL allows clients to specify exactly what data they need, reducing over-fetching and under-fetching of data.
 GraphQL APIs use a single endpoint and a strongly-typed query language to retrieve data.

 Source: HTB Academy